TheHarshitMittal/Face-smile-and-eyes-detection-using-webcam/README.md

 # Face-smile-and-eyes-detection-using-webcam
-used Haar cascade to detect face, eyes and smile using webcam.
+Used Haar cascade to detect face, eyes and smile using webcam.